-A state police fire marshal has ruled arson as the cause of the fire that leveled a Lower Macungie Township barn last month, according to the township fire chief.
+A state police fire marshal has ruled arson as the cause of the that leveled a Lower Macungie Township barn last month, according to the township fire chief.

 Chief David Nosal said state police, in assisting township investigators, ruled that the blaze was intentionally set but would not have further details for release at this time, including the method used.
 The investigation is continuing.